SimonCropp/Delta/readme.md

 ## ETag calculation logic

-The ETag is calcualted from a combination several parts
+The ETag is calculated from a combination several parts

 #### AssemblyWriteTime